coredns/coredns.io/content/middleware/chaos.md

 +++
 title = "chaos"
-description = "The *chaos* middleware allows CoreDNS to respond to TXT queries in the CH class. " weight = 4 tags = [  "middleware" , "chaos" ] categories = [ "middleware" ]
+description = "The *chaos* middleware allows CoreDNS to respond to TXT queries in the CH class." weight = 4 tags = [ "middleware", "chaos" ] categories = [ "middleware" ] date = "2017-07-27T12:53:47.833526"
-date = "2017-07-24T15:25:40+00:00"
 +++

 This is useful for retrieving version or author information from the server.